mozilla/nunjucks/docs/api.md

 **opts** is an object with the following optional properties:

-* **watch** - if `true`, the system will automatically update templates.
+* **watch** - if `true`, the system will automatically update templates when they are changed on the filesystem.
 To use watch, make sure optional dependency *chokidar* is installed. when they are changed on the filesystem
 * **noCache** - if `true`, the system will avoid using a cache and templates will be recompiled every single time